PwaDesu/ACAGModRandomizer-G/README - MOD RANDOMIZER.txt

 == Known issues ==

 - The previous mod's toggles are reset when a different one for the same character is selected.
-This is due to however 3DMigoto saves that data, and I do not currently know how to fix it.
+This is due to however GIMI saves that data, and I do not currently know how to fix it.